-According to the real estate data company Zillow, the median home price in Portland, Oregon was around $422,500 in April 2019.
-That marked a slight decrease of 1.2% from the same time a year earlier.
-Still, the cost of buying a home in Portland is still quite expensive compared to the median national home price of $226,800. houses are more expensive today than ever before.
+According to the real estate data company Zillow, the median home price in Portland, Oregon was around $454,600 in January 2020.
+That marked a slight increase of 0.6% from the same time a year earlier.
+Still, the cost of buying a home in Portland is still quite expensive compared to the median national home price of $244,000. houses are more expensive today than ever before.

-While home prices across the metro area are expected to fall another 1.5% over the next year, according to Zillow, economists are predicting some normalization, in terms of year-over-year appreciation.
+Home prices across the metro area are expected to increase 2.3% over the next year, according to Zillow, That said, economists are predicting some normalization, in terms of year-over-year appreciation.
 So we probably won’t see any more double-digit annual growth in Portland house values.

-While home prices in Portland have remained steady since mid-2017, they’ve risen quite sharply over the past decade, going from as low as $229,000 in 2012 to $422,500 today.
-The bottom line here is that the cost of buying a home in Portland has risen significantly over the last couple of years.
+While home prices in Portland have remained steady since mid-2017, they’ve risen quite sharply over the past decade, going from as low as $229,000 in 2012 to $454,600 today.
+The bottom line here is that the cost of buying a home in Portland has risen significantly over the last few years.
 So a strong case could be made for buying a house sooner rather than later.